skarppinen/cost-eff-forest-inv/README.md

-# cost-eff-forest-inv
+# Source code and materials accompanying the paper "Planning cost-effective operational forest inventories" (2023)

-Source code and materials accompanying the paper "Planning cost-effective operational forest inventories"
+The source code will be added here shortly.